 For details of publications and their owners, see media.info.

-The newspaper industry is witnessing a decline in its printed material and there is uncertainty about the long-term future of the sub-editor role.
-Reporters are increasingly being encouraged to publish directly to websites and subbing activities are now frequently outsourced to production hubs, or absorbed - to some degree - within other journalist roles.
+The newspaper industry is witnessing a decline in its printed material and there's uncertainty about the long-term future of the sub-editor role.
+Reporters are increasingly being encouraged to publish directly to websites and subbing activities are now frequently outsourced to production hubs or absorbed - to some degree - within other journalist roles.

 However, internet publishing and its associated advertising revenue is helping to offset this to some extent.
 As a result, the industry is evolving and those entering the journalistic profession are finding themselves having to adapt to the changes.

-Many local newspapers continue to recruit locally, even when they have been taken over by a larger group, so it is worth writing directly to editors speculatively.
+Many local newspapers continue to recruit locally, even when they've been taken over by a larger group, so it is worth writing directly to editors speculatively.
 Being prepared to work freelance or on short contracts will increase your chances of finding work.